+Part of the motivation for the HyperCycle design is the requirements of the SingularityNET protocol

+[GoertzelSNet2019] [goertzel2017singularitynet] and [montes2019distributed].

-Part of the motivation for the Hypercycle design is the requirements of the SingularityNET protocol [Goe19] [GGH+17] [MG19].
-SingularityNET is a decentralized platform for communication and coordination between AI agents and their users, originally implemented on Ethereum and now in the midst of a port to Cardano.
-Cardano will massively increase performance and decrease cost for SingularityNET operations; but the Cardano infrastructure still imposes sufficient overhead to drive SingularityNET AI agent design toward patterns in which individual agents carry out complex AI processes internally, using the blockchain only for relatively infrequent communications.
-Via radically decreasing the cost and increasing the speed of blockchain transactions, Hypercycle will allow design patterns involving lighter-weight AI agents interoperating more frequently.
+SingularityNET is a decentralized platform for communication and coordination between AI agents and their users, originally implemented on Ethereum and now in the midst of a port to Any Ledger Blockchain such as Cardano.
+The Cardano infrastructure still imposes sufficient overhead to drive SingularityNET AI agent design toward patterns in which individual agents carry out massive and complex AI processes internally at a modular level and globally open to ever single connected AI, using the blockchain only for relatively infrequent communications.
+Via radically decreasing the cost and increasing the speed of blockchain transactions, HyperCycle allows design patterns involving lighter-weight AI agents interoperating more frequently and therefore resulting in emergence that improves the totality of the intelligence especially when taken at an exponential level.
 Of course these improvements will come with some tradeoffs, which are acceptable in the SingularityNET application context but would be unappealing in some other applications.
+In this paper we may have mentions of certain ledger based blockchains more than others, that doesn't mean the implementation is mutually exclusive.
+In fact every utilization of existing blockchains has been thought out mainly to enhance their existing ecosystems and maximize the synergistic emergence without having to turn any existing ledger based blockchain into dependency layer.
+At the time we wrote this paper, we felt the HyperCycle Implementation of Toda/IP can have several deployments some more focused on existing ledger based blockchains, like Bitcoin, Cardano, Ethereum, Cosmos, Polkadot, Algorand, Avalanche, Avalanche (to name a few) while a major deployment that will always be agnostic yet can still be interoperable with other deployments and can of course be plugable accordingly.